adrianhermosillagig/corex-project-4/README.md

   - Creating a custom Dockerfile for greater control over the image build process.

 - Running the container: Utilizing both a single command (docker run) and a multi-container orchestration tool (docker compose).

+Dockerfiles are in dotnet-docker -> Products/Store.
+Docker compose is in dotnet-docker folder.